 Bon religion is an ancient shamanist religion with esoteric rituals, exorcisms, talismans, spells, incantations, drumming, sacrifices, a pantheon gods and evil spirits, and a cult of the dead.
 Originating in Tibet, it predates Buddhism there, has greatly influenced Tibetan Buddhism and is still practiced by the Bonpo people.
-Prayer flags, prayers wheels, sky burials, festival devil dances, spirit traps, rubbing holy stones---things that are associated with Tibetan religion and Tibetan Buddhism---all evolved from the Bon religion.
+Prayer flags, prayers wheels, sky burials, festival devil dances, spirit traps, rubbing holy stones — things that are associated with Tibetan religion and Tibetan Buddhism — all evolved from the Bon religion.
 The Tibet scholar David Snellgrove once said “Every Tibetan is a bonpo at heart.”

+The term Bon has been used to refer to several different phenomena and many diverse religious and cultural traditions.
 Bon is used to describe three different things: 1) the ancient Bon religion that was supplanted by Buddhism; 2) Bon (Gyyur Bon), a religion systematized along Buddhist lines in the 11th century and still practiced today; and 3) the worship or local spirits and deities.
 Modern Bon is so similar to Buddhism that the Dalai Lama has accepted it as one of the five schools of Tibetan Buddhism.

 History of Bon Religion